ka215/cdbt/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=2YZY4HWYSWEWG&lc=en_US&currency_code=USD&item_name=
 Tags: custom database tables, MySQL, database, table, create, delete, select, insert, update, truncate, drop, alter table, import, export, CSV
 Requires at least: 4.0
-Tested up to: 4.4.1
+Tested up to: 4.4.2
-Stable tag: 2.0.5
+Stable tag: 2.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Custom DataBase Tables plugin allows you to perform data storage and reference by creating a free tables in database of WordPress.
-Note: at version 2.0.0 or later, on the operating environment required PHP5.4 or more.

 == Description ==

 WordPress database is easy to use with simple, but if you want to handle the data that does not conform to the provided initial table structure, or considering the use of as the CMS, is more better to create a new table.

-This plugin provides the ability to be able to add a new table freely in the database (direct on MySQL) of WordPress in such a case, and can be management of data in a simple user interface.
-At the since plugin version 2.x works with PHP5.4 or more.
+This plugin provides the ability to be able to add a new table freely in the database (direct on MySQL) of WordPress in such a case, and can be management of data in a simple user interface. **At the since plugin version 2.x works with PHP5.4 or more**.

 If you make by full use the various APIs, methods, and shortcodes that is provided a rich set on this plugin, WordPress might be transformed into a powerful CMS.